ikarus-project/ikarus/docs/website/01_theory/localFunctions.md

 ```

 1. This is true if the underlying expression is one of the above Local functions that really contain the coefficients, see [Implementations](#implementations).
-2. Returns the number of childs 2 for binary expressions and 1 for unary expressions.
+2. Returns the number of children.
+2 for binary expressions and 1 for unary expressions.

 !!! note
     To use these expression you can simply include the header by `#!cpp #include <ikarus/localFunctions/expressions.hh>`.

 # Tagging leaf local functions
 In the context of mixed finite elements.
 There are usually several local functions that contribute to the energy.
 These steems from different local basis.
-For example consider the Q1P0 element where displacments are interpolated by using the four bilinear ansatz function and the the element-wise constant pressure field.
+For example consider the Q1P0 element where displacements are interpolated by using the four bilinear ansatz function and the the element-wise constant pressure field.

 Thus we need to differentiate wrt. different coefficients.
 This can be done by tagging the local function by construction.
 ```cpp